pingcap/docs/tools/lightning/filter.md

 # TiDB-Lightning Table Filter

 TiDB-Lightning supports setting up black and white lists to ignore certain databases and tables.
-This can be used to skip cache tables, or manually partitions the data source on a shared storage to allow multiple Lightning instances work together without interfering each other.
+This can be used to skip cache tables, or manually partition the data source on a shared storage to allow multiple Lightning instances work together without interfering each other.

 The filtering rule is similar to MySQL `replication-rules-db`/`replication-rules-table`.